kurtharriger/spring-osgi/samples/readme.txt

 # mvn clean install

+Alternatively, one can run only the samples and compile the project by using the existing Maven profiles.
+See the Spring-DM root folder readme.txt.

-Notice that all modules part of the demo must be installed locally as the integration tests rely on the local maven repository (at the moment) for installing the demo dependencies.
+Notice that all modules part of the demo must be installed locally as the integration tests rely on the local maven repository (at the moment) for installing the demo dependencies, at least for SNAPSHOT repositories.
 This requirement might be discarded in the future.

 The demos themselves can be deployed individually to an OSGi platform